esomjai/Forensic-Craniofacial-Approximation-Database/Start here /005_GUI Surface scan with texture.md

-# Code for when first opening the .OBJ file
+# Code for opening the .OBJ file

 As soon as the 3D Slicer loaded, copy and paste the script below.
 The model should load as yellow first, then change into the one texture.
+Sadly, even if we save the scene, it does not automatically re-applies it, so this is the most efficient way of showing participants the bones.
+No point in saving the scene, but no data is lost.

 ```python
 import os
 import slicer